ri-gilfanov/aiohttp-sqlalchemy/README.rst

 * initializing asynchronous sessions through a middlewares;
 * initializing asynchronous sessions through a decorators;
 * simple access to one asynchronous session by default key;
+* preventing attributes from being expired after commit by default;
 * support for different types of request handlers.